-With farmers produce markets becoming a popular feature of the Yarra Valley region, we visited one of the newest, the Lilydale Farmers Produce Market to see what’s on offer.
+With farmers produce markets becoming a popular feature of the Yarra Valley region, we visited the Lilydale Farmers Produce Market to see what’s on offer.

-This market has been running for about a year and although it is relatively small in comparison to the Healesville market the quality of the produce on offer makes it well worth a visit.
+This market has been running for a few years and although it is relatively small in comparison to the Healesville market, the quality of the produce on offer makes it well worth a visit.

 The market is organised by the Rotary Club with all money going to charity including, the very worthwhile, Wheelchairs for Kids program.